Kubernetes Networking with Calico Training Course

 - Set up persistent storage and networking solutions for Kubernetes.

-- Utilize Minikube for developing, testing, and debugging applications.
+- Leverage Minikube for developing, testing, and debugging applications.

 Minikube for Developers

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at intermediate-level developers and DevOps engineers who wish to use Minikube as a part of their development workflow.
+14 HoursThis instructor-led, live training in Slovakia (online or onsite) is designed for intermediate developers and DevOps engineers aiming to utilize Minikube within their development workflows.

 - Set up and manage a local Kubernetes environment using Minikube.